redis/docs/content/develop/connect/clients/client-side-caching.md

 {{< image filename="images/csc/CSCWithCache.drawio.svg" >}}

 Accessing the cache is much faster than communicating with the database over the network and it reduces network traffic.
-Also, this technique reduces the load on the database server, so you may be able to run it using fewer hardware resources.
+Client-side cacheing reduces the load on the database server, so you may be able to run it using less hardware resources.

-As with other forms of [caching](https://en.wikipedia.org/wiki/Cache_(computing)), client-side caching works well in the very common use case where a small subset of the data gets accessed much more frequently than the rest of the data (according to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)).
+As with other forms of [caching](https://en.wikipedia.org/wiki/Cache_(computing)), client-side caching works well in the very common use case where a small subset of the data is accessed much more frequently than the rest of the data (according to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)).

 ## Updating the cache when the data changes